living wills and trusts living wills and trusts

 How does a trust differ from a living will?

 A trust manages and distributes your assets during your lifetime and after your death, while a living will specifies your medical preferences when you are incapacitated.
-Trusts handle financial matters, whereas living wills address healthcare decisions.
+Trusts handle financial matters, whereas living wills can address healthcare decisions.

 What are the benefits of having a living will?